setupmd/docs/guides/performance/optimisation.md

 </div>

 #### ProtocolLib & it's Dependents
-It is recommended that you do not install ProtocolLib on larger servers, the reason being that it is not very well optimized.
+ProtocolLib is not very well optimized.
 Lots of plugins also abuse ProtocolLib a lot, causing even worse performance.
 Examples are DeluxeCombat (If ProtocolLib hook is enabled) and InteractiveChat.
+Removal has resulted in significantly better performance in all large servers.

 Consider finding alternatives to plugins that use ProtocolLib, or recode them to use PacketEvents.